ava-labs/avalanchego/tests/fixture/bootstrapmonitor/README.md

    - The network targeted by the test is determined by the value of the `AVAGO_NETWORK_NAME` env var set for the avalanchego container.
-   - By default, the sync mode will be `full-sync`.
+   - By default, the sync mode will be `c-chain-state-sync`.
 The other sync modes require providing additional configuration:
      - The `only-p-chain-full-sync` mode is enabled by setting the `AVAGO_PARTIAL_SYNC_PRIMARY_NETWORK` env var to `"true"` for the avalanchego container.
 If this mode is enabled, the state sync configuration for the C-Chain will be ignored.
-     - The `c-chain-state-sync` mode is enabled by including `state-sync-enabled:false` in the `AVAGO_CHAIN_CONFIG_CONTENT` env var set for the avalanchego container.
+     - The `full-sync` mode is enabled by including `state-sync-enabled:false` in the `AVAGO_CHAIN_CONFIG_CONTENT` env var set for the avalanchego container.